9 minutes; 2 minutes for Overview’s “gist” and bold text.

 A 2-Dimensional Model for Understanding the Integration Imperative

 Think of an image of a brain’s 3-D neural network, where an input like an idea spurs an electrical web of connections throughout the brain’s parts over a brief time that adds the 4rth dimension.
 Let’s reduce that to 2 dimensions.
-The LLM takes the request or “prompt” as a single point, and outputs a line extending left and right by stitching information from its database’s content related to the prompt topic (hence Google BERT’s “Bidirectional Encoder Representations from Transformers”).
+The LLM takes the request or “prompt” as a single point, and outputs a line extending left and right by stitching information from its database’s content related to the prompt topic (hence Google BERT’s “Bidirectional Encoder Representations from Transformers,” which catapulted the LLM industry).
 LLMs do this stunningly well.
 Now add parallel lines representing related topics or fields of work, for example a line each for SEO, PPC, CRO, ROI Reporting, and client sales data concerning relative profitability of kinds of leads.
 Superior results come from connecting those horizontal lines with vertical lines at key points.
 Those vertical connections flow strategies and tactics from one horizontal line to the other, enriching each with one another’s AI-assisted human labor, resulting in a synergized mind-map of strategy.
-LLMs are not good at knowing where (and when, over time) to draw those vertical lines, and this is why human professionals’ integrations remain essential.
+LLMs are not good at knowing where (and when, over time) to draw those vertical lines that synergize domains of knowledge, and this is why human professionals’ integrations remain essential.
 I envisioned this dynamic years ago when I produced DISC’s Brand Values statement: “Innovation Efficiently Integrated Is Integrity Proven by Results.”

-In short, LLMs draw great horizontal lines; humans bend and connect those lines within mind-maps encompassing how your firm adds value.
+In short, LLMs draw great horizontal lines of actionable knowledge; humans bend and connect those lines within mind-maps encompassing how your firm adds value.

 Strategies for Succeeding in an AI/LLM World

-1. Reduce operations costs by using LLMs and specialized plugins to increase efficiency or quality or both within lines of all kinds of work.
+- Reduce operations costs by using LLMs to increase efficiency or quality or both within lines of all kinds of work.

-• This applies to any firm, whether a web marketing or law firm or a nonprofit promoting Macular Degeneration solutions or a sawmill producing and selling wood flooring.
-Examples include generating marketing materials, proofreading web content and sales emails, making spreadsheets showing where sales teams can optimize results, scrutinizing office builder or IT firm contracts, tuning tax strategies, finding relevant files in a cloud, and countless more.
+- This applies to any firm, whether a web marketing or law firm or a nonprofit promoting Macular Degeneration solutions or a sawmill producing and selling wood flooring.
+Examples include generating marketing materials, proofreading web content and sales emails, analyzing spreadsheets to show where sales teams can improve results, scrutinizing office builder or IT firm contracts, tuning tax strategies, and much more.

-2. Create project management systems that integrate all teams’ diverse specialists at just the right points in their lines of work in order to find holistic synergies among complex multi-part projects (the lines in the 2-dimensional model above).
+- Create systems that integrate all teams’ diverse specialists–including your custom LLM “GPTs”–at just the right points in their lines of work, in order to find holistic synergies among complex multi-part projects (the lines in the 2-dimensional model above).

 What Happens After AGI?